-- Stockholders wanted to see the Company set objective financial targets that are quantifiable and for incentive compensation to be tied to such financial targets. - Stockholders wanted more transparency around our compensation decisions. - · Stockholders wanted more outreach from, and engagement with, the Company on a regular basis. - Stockholders expressed concern around our burn rate and wanted to see an improvement in our share dilution. - Stockholders wanted more gender diversity on our Board.
+- Stockholders wanted to see the Company set objective financial targets that are quantifiable and for incentive compensation to be tied to such financial targets. - Stockholders wanted more transparency around our compensation decisions. - Stockholders wanted more outreach from, and engagement with, the Company on a regular basis. - Stockholders wanted to understand the one-time nature of our CEO equity grants and to see better alignment with peer compensation going forward. - Stockholders wanted more gender diversity on our Board.